wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 every aspect of one's scientific life, but really just a tool to deal with event control.
 Event control is very different from version control or workflow.
-Event control is the versioning and capture of metadata to do with the execution of a workflow (or just a script or computer program).
+Event control is the versioning and capture of metadata assocated with the execution of a workflow (or just a script or computer program).
 Event control shares many similarities with version control, but records different types of metadata at each *commit*.
 Git is a simple, robust command line tool for version control.
 It forms a platform for many other high level tools and web services (e.g. VisTrails, Github).
-In my mind, to start leveraging web infrastructure and fancy cloud services for data provenance, a tool along the same lines as Git is required for event control.
+In my mind, to implement web infrastructure and fancy cloud services for data provenance, a tool along the same lines as Git is required for event control.

 ## Data and Metadata

-Another important issue to take note of is the distinction between metadata about simulations and output data produced by simulations.
-The rant in this blog post relates to the versioning, capture and sharing of metadata about simulations not the actual data produced by the simulations.
-The provenance of metadata is, in principle, a much easier problem to deal with than the output data provenance problem that is often raised in discussions about reproducible research.
-For one thing, the size of the metadata is inconsequential compared with the output data.
-It is also much easier to develop simple protocols and standards for metadata.
-I acknowledge that provenance issues surrounding simulation output data is hugely important, but the data issue can't really be tackled effectively until the metadata issue is resolved.
+An important issue to be aware of is the distinction between output data produced by simulations and metadata about simulations.
+The arguments in this blog post are mostly related to the latter.
+The provenance of metadata is, in principle, a much easier problem to deal with than the vast quantities of data produced by simulations since the size of the metadata is almost inconsequential in comparison.
+It is also much easier to develop simple protocols and standards for metadata capture.
+I acknowledge that provenance issues surrounding simulation output data are hugely important, but the output data issue can not be tackled effectively until the metadata issue is adequately resolved.

 ## Reproducible Research